Ancient Hospital Complex (Polonnaruwa)

 Polonnaruwa Ancient Hospital Complex

-The ruins of an Ancient Hospital Complex (Sinhala: පොළොන්නරුව පුරාණ රෝහල) have been identified from the premises of Polonnaruwa Old City in Polonnaruwa District, Sri Lanka.
+The ruins of an Ancient Hospital Complex (Sinhala: පොළොන්නරුව පුරාණ රෝහල) are identified on the premises of Polonnaruwa Old City in Polonnaruwa District, Sri Lanka.

 History